Driver seriously injured after tanker rollover

 -

-Wildfire near Spences Bridge, B.C., explodes in size overnight as heat wave continues
+More evacuations ordered as wildfire near Spences Bridge, B.C., explodes in size

 The out-of-control Shetland Creek fire in British Columbia's southern Interior has more than doubled in size due to what the wildfire service describes as "significant overnight growth" and more accurate mapping.